-Campers get to take home their projects, gizmos, gadgets & toys each day, along with a Brain Power Card.
-These cards give parents great questions to ask the kids about each project.
+Campers get to take home their projects, gizmos, gadgets & toys each day.
 This encourages family communication and puts children in the role of teacher, developing their confidence and pride.
 At Destination Science we know one of the great secrets of education: We learn things best when we have to explain them to someone else!

 So that’s our formula!
 The only thing missing from our Formula for Success is…YOU!